Employment Reference Check Response Letter Examples

 See What to exclude

-A reference should not explain absences, health issues or internal disputes unless the process and rules clearly allow it.
+A reference should not explain absences, health issues or internal disputes unless the process and applicable rules clearly allow it.

 Use the right HR document for the situation